Wered6/UE5-StyleGuide/README.md

 ## 0.2 Identifiers

 An `Identifier` is anything that resembles or serves as a "name".
-For example, the name of an asset, or the name of a material later, or a blueprint property, a variable, or a folder name, or for a data table row name, etc...
+For example, the name of an asset, or the name of a material later, or a
+Blueprint property, a variable, or a folder name, or for a data table row name, etc...

 <a name="terms-cases"></a>
 <a name="0.3"></a>